Twinkie Clark

-Elbernita "Twinkie" Dionne Clark (born November 15, 1954) is an American singer, songwriter, composer, arranger, organist, record producer, and evangelist.
+Elbernita "Twinkie" Clark (born November 15, 1954) is an American singer, songwriter, composer, arranger, organist, record producer, and evangelist.
 Often called the "Mother of Contemporary Gospel Music", she is best known as the chief songwriter and a member of the gospel group the Clark Sisters, who received a Grammy Lifetime Achievement Award in 2024.
-Clark possesses a 4-octave vocal range, spanning from bass/baritone (G#2) to high soprano and whistle register (F6), and was named one of NPR's 50 Great Voices.
+Clark possesses a 4-octave vocal range, spanning from bass/baritone (G2) to high soprano and whistle register (Bb6), and was named one of NPR's 50 Great Voices.

 Renowned for her mastery of the Hammond Organ, she is credited as the originator of the contemporary "COGIC Shout Sound." in gospel music.
 Clark is frequently referred to as the "Queen of the B3 Hammond Organ", and was inducted into the Hammond Hall of Fame in 2014.
 Artists such as Beyonce, Whitney Houston, Faith Evans, Mary J. Blige, Mariah Carey, Jazmine Sullivan, Kim Burrell, and Clark's sister, Karen Clark Sheard, have cited Clark as a significant influence on their vocal style and have sampled her songs on several different projects of their own.

 Biography

 Early life

-Born to pioneering gospel musician and choral director Dr. Mattie Moss Clark and Pastor Elbert Clark in Detroit, Michigan, Clark began her tutelage in music under the direction of her mother, very early in life.
-From the age of thirteen, she began touring nationally with her mother, ministering and training choirs in three-part vocal harmony.
+Born to Mattie Moss Clark and Pastor Elbert Clark in Detroit, Michigan, Clark began her tutelage in music under the direction of her mother, very early in life.
+From the age of 13, she began touring nationally with her mother, ministering and training choirs in three-part vocal harmony.
 In 1967, she made her recording debut as a featured vocalist alongside her mother, sister Denise Clark, and Dolores Jones on the Southwest Michigan State Choir of the Church Of God in Christ's "He Will Supply Your Need", from the album A Closer Walk with Thee.
 Clark later received formal music education at Howard University in Washington, D.C.